 Eligibility Verification Policies

-This table depicts key elements of states’ proposed approach to verifying the factors of eligibility for coverage in Medicaid and CHIP.
+This table depicts key elements of states’ proposed approach to verifying the factors of eligibility for coverage in Medicaid and Children's Health Insurance Program (CHIP).
 The Affordable Care Act and accompanying federal regulations have established a modernized, data driven approach to verification of financial and non-financial information needed to determine Medicaid and CHIP and Marketplace eligibility in 2014.
-Beginning in January 2014, states will rely on available electronic data sources to confirm information included on the application, promote program integrity, while minimizing the amount of paper documentation that consumers need to provide.
-Every state submitted a “Verification Plan” to CMS outlining their respective approach to verification.1 This table summarizes the states's proposed processes for verification of income and other factors of eligibility and the steps the states will follow in asking for further information when appropriate.
+Beginning in January 2014, states rely on available electronic data sources to confirm information included on the application, promote program integrity, while minimizing the amount of paper documentation that consumers need to provide.
+Every state submitted a “Verification Plan” to the Centers for Medicare & Medicaid Services (CMS) outlining their respective approach to verification.1 This table summarizes the states proposed processes for verification of income and other factors of eligibility and the steps the states will follow in requesting further information when appropriate.
 For a snapshot of states’ core functionality at the beginning of 2015, the Federally Facilitated Marketplace Year 2 Consult report provides an overview of state progress in implementing verification policies.

 - Regulations at 42 CFR 435.945(j) and 457.380(j), require states to develop, and update as modified, a Medicaid/CHIP verification plan describing the verification policies and procedures adopted by the agency in accordance with §435.940-435.965, and §457.380.